 Bistrot la Cave, Saint-Louis, Tel.
 03 89 70 93 45

-A light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
+This light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
 It has a succinct menu plus fast-moving seasonal suggestions chalked up on a blackboard and a lunch menu on weekdays @ €22 for 3 courses.
-Good selection of wines by the glas (from Au Monde du Vin the other side of the street).
-The only slightly bum note is the service, which is best described as smiling and well-intentioned, but inept.
+Good selection of wines by the glass (from Au Monde du Vin the other side of the street).
+The rather clueless service (double bookings, long waits) has taken a big leap forward, and is now no longer just smiling and well-intentioned, but actually effective.